Purpose of Service-Learning

 - Students can self-select from our database at CalStateS4 or if the faculty member is establishing a new partnership or allowing students to choose their own sites, the faculty member is then responsible for contacting agencies to complete the online Partnership Request before students can be placed.
 Based on this form a contract between the university and the agency will be established.
 Please ask community partners to complete the online Partnership Request.

-- Students must complete a waiver.
-Available at CalStateS4
+- Students must complete a waiver at CalStateS4.

 Thoughtful preparation is critical to creating an impactful service-learning experience for students.
 Students should understand what is expected of them, feel confident in their ability to complete the service-learning project, and should be fully prepared for the service-learning experience before starting their project work.